mortaca/RGB-Pi/FAQ.md

 There are those who have made modifications in their cable to introduce +12v in pin 8 of the scart, this is possible to do it through an external power supply or with the use of a step up that takes +5v of the flat cable and make it +12v, **these modifications can be made at your own risk.**
 In case of wanting to do it it is not necessary to lift pin 8 of the PCB since it is not connected to ground, and it is designed thus for possible modifications.

-17. Trying to always respect the original resolutions of each game the verticals should be seen in this way, in case you want to rotate them 90º it is possible to do it through ScreenUtility in the section Python with the option Rotate Vertical Games -90.
+17. Trying to always respect the original resolutions of each game the verticals should be seen in this way, in case you want to rotate them 90º it is possible to do it through ScreenUtility in the section RGB-Pi Config with the option Rotate Vertical Games -90.
 Not a good option for lovers of PixelPerfect since not having resolutions interlaced for the time lost many vertical lines, a game that normally has 320 lines in a resolution that only shows 240 does not look good, in the assumption That interlaced resolutions may be available in the future, these 320 lines could be encabeled with an interlaced resolution of 480i but a result as good as the original is not obtained.

 18. No, if you do this you will lose all the modifications made to support the RGB-Pi cable and the system will stop working.